 The Transaction Control Transformation in Informatica allows you to control the Transactions within the Transformation.
 Using this transformation you can Commit or Rollback the records (or rows) passing through it.
-In this article we will show you, How to use Transaction Control Transformation to Rollback the passing records with example.

 For this example, we are going to use SP Source and Destination tables.
 From the below screenshot you can see that the Source table has 15 records and Destination table is Empty.